shaneoh10/coffee-box-ms1/README.md

 * A background image of a cup of coffee and coffee beans.
 This high-quality image will give users a first impression of a warm and welcoming professional service.
 The image also ties in with the warm and earthy colour palette chosen for the site.
 * A central main heading containing the company slogan and sub-heading providing a brief description of the service, quickly draw user attention to the centre of the page.
 * Two buttons, a sign-up call-to-action and a tell me more button to encourage users to either sign up to the service or continue to browse the website to learn more about the service.
 The sign-up button is an orange colour to attract user attention.

+#### About Section:
+* This section contains information in three simple steps how the Coffee Box service works.
+The process of how the service works is broken down to three steps so customers understand how it works and how simple and convenient it is to use.

+#### Testimonials Section:
+* This section contains 2 testimonials from satisfied customers explaining how they love the service.
+The purpose of this section is to give users confidence in Coffee Box as a company and in the service it provides.

+#### Prices
+* The prices section is where users can see the various subscription services on offer.
+Each subscription option contains the price and the amount of coffee received per month so that users can decide based on their coffee requirement and budget.
+The sign-up buttons open a bootstrap modal which does not have any function at this stage.

+#### Contact Section:
+* A Bootstrap contact form with space for name, email, message, and option to subscribe to newsletter.
+There is a button to send placed at the bottom of the form.
+* The name and email fields are required, and the email will have to be the correct format to be submitted.

+#### Footer:
+* The footer includes social media links to Facebook, Instagram, LinkedIn and Twitter, and a copyright notice.
+I decided to have minimal content in the footer so that the users’ attention would not be drawn away from the main page content.